-Pay recommendations for our executives, including our executive officers, are typically made by the Committee at its first regularly scheduled meeting of the fiscal year, normally held in November.
-This meeting is typically held around the same time as we report our fourth quarter and annual financial results for the preceding fiscal year.
+Pay recommendations for our executives, including our executive officers, are typically made by the Committee at its first regularly scheduled meeting in the first fiscal quarter of the year, normally held in November.
+This meeting is typically held around the same time as we report our annual financial results for the preceding fiscal year.
 This timing allows the Committee to have a complete financial performance picture prior to making compensation decisions.
+In advance of its regularly scheduled November meeting, the Committee often has pre-meetings or other off-cycle discussions to give thorough consideration to the appropriate amount and structure of compensation for our executives.